sabrinaaquino/art_critic_twitter/README.md

 - **Invalid Images**: Skip processing and notify user
 - **Missing Environment Variables**: Clear error messages

-## Logging

-The bot uses structured logging with configurable levels:
-- **INFO**: Normal operation messages
-- **ERROR**: Error conditions and exceptions
-- **DEBUG**: Detailed debugging information (when enabled)

 ## State Management

 The bot maintains state in `state.json` to track:
 - Processed tweet IDs
 - Avoid duplicate responses
 - Persist across restarts

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.